Skip to content

 Verify Testimonials and Case Studies

-If the agency shares testimonials, try to verify them.
+If the agency shares testimonials, verify them.
 Look up the creators mentioned.
 Check if they’re actually managed by the agency.
 See if their growth trajectory matches the claims.
+The ones who ask the hardest questions get the most.

 Read the Contract Line by Line

 We can’t stress this enough.
 Read every word.
-If you don’t understand something, ask.
+If you don’t understand something, ask — and get the answer in writing.
 If the answer doesn’t satisfy you, consult a lawyer.
 Contract review is one of the most important steps in this entire process.

 The Federal Trade Commission provides guidance on advertising and contract practices that agencies should follow — knowing your rights helps you spot violations.